survivejs/react-book/manuscript/04_implementing_notes.md

 If we keep on growing `App` like this we'll end up in trouble soon.
 Currently `App` deals with too many concerns.
 It shouldn't have to know what `Notes` look like.
 That's a perfect candidate for a component.
 As earlier we'll want something that will accept a prop, say `items`, and is able to render them in a list.
 We already have logic for that in `App`.
 It needs to be extracted out.

 T> Recognizing components is an important skill when working with React.
 There's small overhead to creating them and it allows you to model your problems in exact terms.
 At high level you will just worry about layout and connecting data.
-As you go lower in architecture you start to see more concrete structures.
+As you go lower in the architecture you start to see more concrete structures.

 A good first step towards a neater `App` is to define `Notes`.
 It will rely on the rendering logic we already set up.
 We are just moving it to a component of its own.
 Specifically we'll want to perform `<Notes items={notes} />` at `render()` method of `App`.
 That's just nice.